 A Japanese maple is a glorious specimen tree.
 Its red, lacy leaves are a welcome addition to any garden, but they aren’t problem free.
 There are a few Japanese maple diseases and several insect problems with Japanese maples that you should be aware of to give your tree the care it needs.

 Japanese Maple Pests

 There are several possible insect problems with Japanese maples.
 The most common Japanese Maple pests are the Japanese beetles.
 These leaf feeders can destroy the looks of a tree in a matter of weeks.

-Other Japanese maple pests are scale, mealybug and mites.
-While these Japanese maple pests that can attack a tree of any age, they are usually found in young trees.
+Other Japanese maple pests are scale, mealybug, and mites.
+While these Japanese maple pests can attack a tree of any age, they are usually found in young trees.
 All of these pests present as tiny bumps or cottony dots on twigs and on leaves.
 They often produce a honeydew which attracts another Japanese maple problem, sooty mold.

 Tiny clumps of sawdust indicate borers.
-These Japanese maple pests drill into the bark and tunnel along the trunk and branches.
+These pests drill into the bark and tunnel along the trunk and branches.
 At worst, they can cause the death of branches or even the tree itself by girdling the limb with their tunnels.
 Milder cases can cause scarring.

 A strong spray of water and regular treatment with either chemical or organic pesticides will go a long way to prevent insect problems with Japanese maples.